Lead Containment and Removal

 The assessment covers:

-This evaluation establishes the guidelines and parameters of each project.
+This evaluation establishes the guidelines and variables of each project, ensuring all requirements are met.

 Abatement & Control